 The Final Verdict

 Ultimately, the DualShock 4 controller is one remarkable piece of tech whose positive qualities greatly outweigh the negative ones.
-All it would take is slightly more effort and some open-mindedness on Sony’s part, and we could very well see DualShock 5 become the best game controller ever made – but that is a topic best left for 2019 or later.
+All it would take is slightly more effort and some open-mindedness on Sony’s part, and we could very well see DualShock 5 become the best game controller ever made.